Arizona Conservation Corps - Tucson - Assistant Crew Leader

 Assistant Crew Leader Program Crews:

-This AZCC crew is focused on connecting young adults (ages 21-30) aspiring to develop leadership skills with conservation service work projects on public lands.
-The goal of the leadership development program is to provide participants with a variety of training focused on hard skills as well as leadership through peer leadership activities to prepare members for leadership roles within the conservation corps setting.
+This AZCC crew focuses on connecting young adults (ages 21-30) aspiring to develop leadership skills with conservation service projects on public lands.
+The goal of the leadership development program is to provide participants with a variety of training focused on hard skills and leadership through peer leadership activities to prepare members for leadership roles within the conservation corps setting.
 Upon completion of the leadership development program, members are encouraged to apply to be assistant crew leaders, crew leaders or youth conservation corps mentors.

 Arizona Conservation Corps (AZCC):